internet2000/eleventy-preview-server/README.md

 * [x] Web hook to clone or pull the repository
 * [x] Launch eleventy in a child process in order to re-import all modules
 * [x] Build the website beforehand if needed
+* [x] Support env vars in the URL to customize the template
+* [x] Auto-discovery mode to find the template for the URL automatically

 ## Usage